ErichDylus/API3/forms/LLC Agreement - DE Series LLC (Airnode).md

 "Code" means the Internal Revenue Code of 1986, as amended.

-"Company Blockchain Address" means that certain public key address 0x_________ on the public mainnet digital blockchain ledger commonly known as “Ethereum” (for avoidance of doubt, inclusive of any rollup, shard, layer two, or other mechanism which natively settles on Ethereum) the uniquely associated private key to such public key which is solely controlled by the Company.
+"Company Blockchain Address" means that certain public key address 0x_________ on the public mainnet digital blockchain ledger commonly known as “Ethereum” (for avoidance of doubt, inclusive of any rollup, shard, layer two, or other mechanism which natively settles on Ethereum).

 "Company ProviderID" means [________].